Tyrrrz/Contextual/Readme.md

 ### Example: using contexts for cancellation

-Contexts are generally useful for propagating infrastructural concerns across long chain of method calls.
+Contexts are generally very useful for propagating infrastructural concerns across long chain of method calls.
 One such example is propagating cancellation signals: instead of routinely passing `CancellationToken` as parameter to every method, we can simply establish a shared context.

 To do that, we need to create a context that encapsulates a cancellation token:

-> Note, Contextual already comes with an implementation of `CancellationContext` built-in.
-The example below is shown just for reference.

 ```csharp
 class CancellationContext : Context